pattyjula/hrku-lima/hrku_ref.md

 `web: gunicorn bellybutton.app:app`

 ## Finally
+* Log into Heroku, from Command Line on Windows with `heroku login`
-* Create a Heroku app, click deploy
+* Log into Heroku website and create an app, click deploy ** Alternatively you can run command to create app
 * Scroll down to section "Deploy Using Heroku Git" [Image for Heroku Git steps](https://github.com/pattyjula/hrku-garbanzo/blob/master/Capture.PNG)
 * Follow steps within Bash to deploy